-The SFRA predicts that the residual flood depth in a 1 in 100 year event in 2115 could be between 250mm and 500mm.
+The SFRA predicts that the residual flood depth in a 1 in 100 year event in 2115 could be between 250mm and 1.0 metre.
 This could be the result of a breach in the Barrier Bank.

-This risk will be mitigated by raising floor levels 500mm above the ground level on the proposed site of the development.
+This risk will be adequately mitigated by the raising ground floor levels above the predicted flood level in a 1 in 100 year event in 2115.